Fresh Pappardelle Pasta with Butternut Squash

-Special equipment: A pasta machine will make rolling out the dough easier; we like Imperia’s hand-cranked model.
+Special equipment: A machine makes rolling pasta dough a snap.
+We like Imperia’s hand-cranked model.

 For the pasta: